krisdigital/next-prisma-playwright-kube/README.md

 ## K8s

+Start minikube

+`minikube start`

 To build the container and use it locally using minikube you need to run

 `eval $(minikube docker-env)`